atrocore/atrocore/README.md

       ```
      CREATE DATABASE atrocore;
      ```
-     Create user **atrocore_user** with password **atrocore_password** and grant all needed privileges:
+     Create user **atrocore_user** with password **atrocore_password** and grant him all needed privileges:
       ```
      CREATE USER atrocore_user@localhost;
      ALTER USER atrocore_user@localhost IDENTIFIED BY 'atrocore_password';
      GRANT ALL ON atrocore.* TO atrocore_user@localhost WITH GRANT OPTION;
      ```

-6. Install AtroCore following the installation wizard in web interface.
-Go to http://YOUR_PROJECT/
+6. Go to http://YOUR_PROJECT/ to start the installation wizard for your AtroCore Application in the web interface.
+Follow the instructions in the wizard.

 ### License